 They argue that vitamin D production by the body is critical in fighting many diseases, and COVID-19 is one.
 This, combined with the medical fact that browner skin impedes vitamin D production, may explain at least part of the racial disparity that Secretary Cohen attributes to the “structural racism” of our health care system.
 At a minimum, the physiological components of these disparities deserve the attention of researchers and the acknowledgment of policymakers and public health officials.

 The importance of vitamin D cannot be overstated.
 Studies have found that vitamin D supplements may avoid adverse pregnancy outcomes for women with darker skin.
 Another study concluded that vitamin D supplements even reduced cancer in black people.
 “This lack of vitamin D could completely fill in the health disparity gap for cancer survival between white and black Americans,” the researchers wrote.

 There is no question that quality health care provides the foundation for better health outcomes.
 In our fight against the Wuhan coronavirus, we should use all of the possible weapons at our disposal.
 Vitamin D deficiency is easily corrected.
-If Secretary Cohen is genuinely interested in value-based health care, perhaps she should push for those North Carolinians with browner skin to take vitamin D supplements.
+If Secretary Cohen is genuinely interested in value-based health care, perhaps she should push for vitamin D supplements for those North Carolinians with vitamin D deficiencies.

 This has been updated from the original version